What should I do if an employee turns down a job promotion?

 - Read the writing on the wall: If someone genuinely isn’t interested in managing others (or whatever responsibilities their promotion would involve), that’s a fairly solid indicator they aren’t the right candidate.
 It’s a well-documented fact that businesses promote the wrong person over 80% of the time.
 So, be thankful for the warning and consider it a bullet dodged.

-- Consider alternative forms of promotion: People who aren’t interested in management still want career development.
+- Consider alternative forms of promotion: People management isn't the only form of progression.
 But would-be managers are far from the only employees worth investing in.
 It’s worth having different options for career paths to retain top talent.
-Businesses can be made or broken on the quality of their specialist employees, after all.
+Businesses are made or broken on the quality of their specialist employees, after all.

 Employees have too many pre-existing commitments

 Sometimes, a staff member doesn’t want a promotion because of how hectic their personal life already is.
-Whether it’s a child, an ailing relative, or a small business they’re running on the side, prior obligations sometimes force employees to turn down opportunities to advance.
+Whether it’s a child, an ailing relative, or a small business they’re running on the side, prior obligations sometimes force employees to turn down opportunities.

 - Provide options for flexibility: Nowadays, high-flying careers are more accessible than ever, thanks to various forms of flexible work.
-You could allow your employee to work from home, establish a set of core hours, compress their work week, or even split their responsibilities with another candidate.
+You could allow your employee to work from home or establish a set of core hours.
+Compress their work week, or even split their responsibilities with another candidate.

 Promotion responsibilities outweigh the benefits